 Scanderbeg’s Castle in Kruja

 The castle of Kruja is located in central Albania on an impressive rocky peak, 557 meters above sea level.
-Only 30 minutes away from the national airport, the castle is one of Albania’s most visited touristic sites.
+Only 30 minutes away from the national airport, the castle is one of Albania’s most visited tourist sites.
 It is known for the remarkable resistance of the Albanians led by Scanderbeg against the Ottomans, in the 15th century.
 After the fall of Constantinople in 1453, the castle of Kruja became the most important stronghold in the war of the West against Ottoman expansion.

 Castle of Berat

 Berati Castle, located in one of the three UNESCO World Heritage Sites in Albania, is one of the most visited tourist attractions in the country.
 The number of visitors, especially international tourists has been increasing lately.
-Berat Castle or as people call it “Kalaja”, is located on the right side of Osumi River and it is home to the ancient city of Antipatrea, which dates back to the seventh-fifth centuries B.C.
+Berat Castle or as people call it “Kalaja”, is located on the right side of the Osumi River and it is home to the ancient city of Antipatrea, which dates back to the seventh-fifth century B.C.

 Book a tour of Berat here.